hihisuresh/maprdb-rest-base64/README.md

 # maprdb-rest-base64
 This java app calls HBASE REST API and decode the output to get the value from `<column family> : <column name> ` HBASE REST API output is in base64 encoded format.
-Downstream app can decode the value in column family: colunmane  for use
+Downstream app can decode the value in column family: column name  for use

 For java class path
 a) Import jars from httpcomponents-client-4.5.5-bin.tar  to classpath